-After parking we head in and find the Walnut Room.
-Since we usually have one stroller, we take the elevator, but not before stopping to admire all the decorations on the ground floor- amazing!
+After parking, we head in and find the Walnut Room.
+Since we usually have one stroller, we take the elevator, but not before stopping to admire all the decorations on the ground floor- incredible!
 It’s like a magical holiday wonderland made just for me, with purses, and jewelry, and makeup… Oh wait, we are here for the kids, right?!

 We always order a Santa cookie for dessert, because it reminds the kids that the visit to Santa is next!
 Check out the online menu to be ready to order right away.

 After we eat it’s time to see Santa!
 While waiting in line to see Santa, kids are treated to a special area that wanders through a themed display of Christmas decorations.
 Once at the front, kids are ushered in, and their visit begins.
 I like visiting the Macy’s Santa because I don’t feel rushed, and it wasn’t all about the pictures.
 Of course, they are offered, it’s just not the main focus.
 A special free button later, we were outta there, and outside to check out the windows.
 Hopefully it is warmish when you visit, if not, checking out a couple of windows might have to suffice.